sjunges/sjunges.github.io/_pages/teaching.md

 For this, we consider new modelling formalisms from the literature and develop theory matching the problem statement.
 From there onwards, we can define algorithms to solve the problem.

 In this topic,
-You should not be afraid of integrals
+- You should not be afraid of integrals.
-Interest in statistics and automata theory is helpful
+- Interest in statistics and automata theory is helpful.

 #### Topic: A JANI Interface to Probabilistic Inference